-Plus, inside the main building, Ferrari Experience, movie lovers as me can savor two unique theaters:
+Plus, inside the main building, Ferrari Experience, movie lovers like me can savor two unique theaters:

-- Racing Legends, ‘A journey through time with Scuderia Ferrari’ – An Omnimax show inside a wraparound dome that will make you feel the adrenaline of a F1.
+- Racing Legends, ‘A journey through time with Scuderia Ferrari’ – An Omnimax show inside a wraparound dome that will make you feel the adrenaline of an F1.

 - Flying Dreams, ‘Around the world with Ferrari’ – A Flying Theater trip in a Ferrari GT to explore the world from the comfort of your armchair.